dagross/capstone/readme.md

 ## Conclusions

 The dataset I've been working on in this project is a good example of the real situation with fake images.
-Every day, new approaches and technologies appear and some examples of fake shows that in the near future it is unlikely that a person will be able to correctly determine the authenticity of the image.
-For that purpose we will need to develop new techniques that will be able to look further and deeper into image structure.
-For now, considering difficulty levels of the fake images, I would say, that this project's results are successful.
-As it was specified in the problem statement, model results exceeds baseline accuracy (**0.529**)  with accuracy at **~0.59**.
-A **~5.6** percent increase at fake detecting accuracy could significantly improve antifake algorithms.
-We recommend our company stakeholders using this model, however, as there is still a mistake in 41% of classifications, most optimal solution would be to implement it first on a small testing campaigns, to deeply analyze model effectiveness.
+Every day, new approaches and technologies appear and new examples of fakes show that in the near future it is unlikely that a person will be able to correctly determine the authenticity of the image.
+For that purpose, we will need to develop new techniques that will be able to look further and deeper into image structure.
+Apart from the main goal, this project seeks to test CNN model on a mixed fake dataset.
+So, considering this difficulty levels of the fake images, I would say that this project's results are successful.
+As it was specified in the problem statement, the model results exceed the baseline accuracy **(0.529)** with accuracy at **~0.59**.
+A **~5.6** percent increase in fake detecting accuracy could significantly improve antifake algorithms.
+We recommend our company stakeholders use this model; however, as there is still a mistake in 41% of classifications, the most optimal solution would be to implement it first on a small testing campaign to deeply analyze the model's effectiveness.